 As the world’s center of gravity is shifting eastwards towards the Indo-Pacific, keeping up to date with what is happening in Asia and understanding all the issues, from various angles, has never been more taxing, or more important.

-In combining four distinct channels, the new Asia in Review provides scholars, think tankers, government officials, business executives, journalists, and the interested public with an authoritative and steady intellectual resource.
+In combining four distinct channels, the new AiR provides scholars, think tankers, government officials, business executives, journalists, and the interested public with an authoritative and steady intellectual resource.

-Finally, our constantly growing Archive greatly facilitates in-depth research on particular regions/topics and allows to identify the larger trajectories that shape legal and political realities in Asia.
+The Archive greatly facilitates in-depth research and allows to identify and track the people, policies, and power centers that shape legal and political realities in Asia.

 Are you interested in the intersecting field of law and politics and want to help producing an unmitigated and balanced picture of the issues, events, and forces shaping Asia?
-There are plenty of ways you can get involved with us!
+We want to hear from you!

 - Asia Weekly Contributor (click here to read position description)